AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/pdf-electronic-seal-api/howtos/electronic-seal-api.md

 * **Field Name**  (*fieldName*) : **Required** : Specifies the signature field's name.
 This must be a non-empty string.
 If signature field with this field name already exists, that field is used. else a signature field with this name will be created.
 * **Visible** (_visible_): Specifies whether the signature field should be visible or hidden.
 The default value of `true` creates a visible seal.
 * **Page Number** (_pageNumber_) : **Required** : Specifies the page number to which the signature field should be attached.
 Page numbers are 1-based.
-It is only <b>required</b> if the signature field needs to be visible and, it does not exist in the pdf document.
+It is only **required** if the signature field needs to be visible and, it does not exist in the pdf document.
 If this is provided along with the signature field then the page number should be same on which signature field is present in the document, else an error is thrown.
 This parameter will be ignored in case of invisible signature field.
 * **Location** (_location_) : **Required** : Specifies the coordinates of the seal appearance's bounding box in default PDF user space units.
-The location is only <b>required</b> if the signature field does not exist in the pdf document.
+The location is only **required** if the signature field does not exist in the pdf document.
 If this is provided along with the existing signature field, then it is ignored.
 This parameter will also be ignored for invisible signature field.

     * **Left** (_left_) : **Required** : The left x-coordinate
     * **Bottom** (_bottom_) : **Required** : The bottom y-coordinate